wizetek/niri/README.md

-# Install niri Wayland window manager using Nix package manager on any Linux distribution
+# Install niri (Wayland WM/compositor) using Nix package manager on any Linux distribution

 <br>